SpiritBaker/Difficulty-and-AI/README.md

 - Enabling Clergy for Hordes that have organized religion.
 - Tribes estate functions similarly to cossacks.
 - Removing banners reinforcements speed penalty, mainly for gameplay reasons.
 Reducing the amount of available banners.
-- Hordes combat bonus in plains is reduced to 10% shock damage, 10% damage received.
+- Hordes combat bonus in plains is reduced to 10% shock damage, and penalty to -10% shock damage.
 - Horde unity should be easier to maintain.
 - Adding Dzungar khanate as possible formable for Oirats with unique NI’s.
 - Adding Bukhara NI’s, borrowed from NIE.